chintadinesh/darknet/README.md

     make
     ```
 * Results of mAp:
-    * With no modifications, here are the results
+    * With no modifications, here are the results: as expected, we get 100% mAP.
         ```bash
         for conf_thresh = 0.25, precision = 0.67, recall = 1.00, F1-score = 0.80
         for conf_thresh = 0.25, TP = 4, FP = 2, FN = 0, average IoU = 66.62 %